 Sometimes, despite all efforts, a tree or stump must be removed.
 Removal might be necessary if a tree is dead, in severe decline, disease-infested beyond recovery, or posing a risk to the surroundings.
 Winter storms could exacerbate weak conditions, turning the tree into a hazardous liability.

 While tree removal is always a last resort, when necessary, hiring professional tree removal services ensure the process is conducted safely and effectively.
 With their abundance of knowledge, experienced tree specialists can provide an effective removal plan that minimizes harm to surrounding flora and structures.

-Contact Stein Tree Service to Inspect Your Property for Signs of Tree Problems
+Contact Stein Tree Service to Prepare Your Trees for Winter

 Stein has a permit to work in spotted lanternfly quarantine areas in Pennsylvania and Delaware.
 Tree Service Companies have to be trained in proper moving and disposal of materials to avoid spread of the spotted lanternfly and Stein has completed the training courses.